fingerprintjs/BotD/contributing.md

 In the event of significant changes or deprecation of the underlying APIs, these tests should start to fail in future browser versions.

 For inspiration see existing tests in [src/sources/](src/sources/).

-If your signal/detector is environment-specific, look at [browser utils](src/utils/browser.ts).
-You can also use browser utils in tests, [example](src/sources/notification_permissions.test.ts).

 ### How to publish